-Passengers traveling with the ferry to Delos will reach a small rocky island in the center of the Aegean Sea, which was considered to be the birth place of God Apollo and Goddess Artemis!
+Passengers traveling by ferry to Delos reach a rocky island in the Aegean Sea, which was considered to be the birthplace of God Apollo and Goddess Artemis!

 What makes it unique is the fact that no other island in the whole world has that number of archeological monuments and antiquities.
 It’s considered such a sacred place that no one has ever been born or died on that island.

-When one takes a ferry to Delos it is taken to a large archeological site.
+When traveling to the destination Delos, one is taken to a large archeological site.
 The monuments are well preserved due to its remote location and the fact that they are constantly preserved and restored by the Hellenic Ministry of Culture.
 Architects, conservators, archaeologists and technicians visit the island frequently and work together so as to preserve the beauty and authenticity of the monuments.
-Among the most famous ones are the Terrace of the Lions, the statue of Aphrodite of Delos and the House of Dionysus.
+Among the most famous ones is the Terrace of the Lions, the statue of Aphrodite of Delos and the House of Dionysus.
 Those taking a ferry from Delos will have taken a memorable trip back in time.

 Schedules & Prices Delos